“This is a Library, but Where are the Books?”

 “Come to Camden,” said Courtney R. Barnes.
 “We have a closed down library with hella books in it but the city say the books gotta stay with the building… Right over the bridge.”

 How to respond?
 The Philadelphia outrages, the product of many causes, show the need for the aforementioned national library endowment, among other solutions such as more and better-financed library advocacy.
 See LibraryEndowment.org and articles on the proposal in the Washington Post, the Christian Science Monitor, Library Journal, the Chronicle of Philanthropy and elsewhere.
 The endowment should not only help pay for librarians and paper books, especially in disadvantaged communities, but also fund two separate but tightly intertwined digital library systems that could attend to some brick-and-mortar needs as well.
 One system could focus on public and K-12 libraries.
-The other would be for higher-level academic needs even though all citizens could access both through a common catalogue.
+The other would be for higher-level academic needs even though all citizens could access both through a common catalog.
 If we lump all libraries together in one system, the elite will shortchange the public and K-12 libraries.

 Along the way, do not confuse public and K-12.
 They play different roles, and we need them both.
 People trained as both librarians and certified teachers—yes, the two skills combined in the same individuals—staff the best K-12 libraries.
 As a retired teacher has noted, “Librarians and teachers can collaborate in developing student research skills… Students are able to access the full attention of their librarian in lessons attuned to their grade level… Utilization is certain and woven into the school day.”
 Students may own public library cards, and schools should encourage to use them, but that doesn’t mean they always will.

 The money is there for the endowment and a twin-system approach respecting the uniqueness of K-12 libraries online and in the physical world.
 400 Americans are worth more than $2.3 trillion, and the top ten billionaires are worth north of half a trillion.
 Most library financing could and should still come from taxes.
 But an endowment of $20 billion within five years, with more to come later, could make a big difference.
 The three richest billionaires in the U.S., Bill Gates, Warren Buffett and Jeff Bezos, are gentiles.
 But as frequent scapegoats for bigoted rabble-rousers of all races, Jewish members of the super rich will ideally take a special interest in the proposal.
 Beyond helping millions of Americans in countless other ways, better-stocked and better promoted libraries could be help counter the Holocaust denial and other bigotry that arises out of the ignorance.
-As King Leon X’s remarks show, anti-Semitism is not a whites-only problem amid America’s flawed memories of the Holocaust.
+As King Leon X’s remarks show, anti-Semitism is not a whites-only problem amid so many people’s flawed memories of the Holocaust.

 Within the state of Pennsylvania, people will need to address the rural-urban divide, obstacle to adequate funding for urban schools and libraries.
 People in all parts of the states should together recognize the connection between well-funded libraries, prosperity and other positives.
 It would also help for city officials to site aside a higher percentage of tax revenue for K-12 and public libraries.
 More efficient spending would help as well.
-Martin Luther King is a public high school competing for resources against problematic charter schools without as many special-needs students, who make up two thirds of those at MLK.
+Martin Luther King is a public high school competing for resources against problematic charter schools without as many special-needs students, who make up one-third of those at MLK.
 K-12 activists also complain of the city schools squandering many millions on redundant studies.
 The real needs of the kids are already evident.
 A retired teacher says that Philadelphia Schools Superintendent William Hite “is a lifelong educator, and he knows what real reform entails: smaller class size; one-on-one reading interventions; a library in every school; full support staff including classroom aides for students with special needs, English language learners and kindergarten.
 They have always been worth investing in.”
 Hello, Bill Gates and Mark Zuckerberg and other high-tech billionaires?
 Libraries and schools are not like software and social media services.
 They are people intensive and can be automated only so far.
 We already know what works.
 You have the money to make a big difference.
 Use it.

 Although I condemn King Leon X’s black separatism and demagoguery, I cannot help but agree with him on the deplorable condition of the MLK library/book room (and countless others like it).
 Will the elite please listen?
 Sadly, Gates is actually phasing out his library philanthropy.
 Instead he and others should be organizing a multi-donor library endowment and massively funding genuine library advocacy of the kind offered by EveryLibrary.org.
 If our now-overlapping billionaire and political classes don’t care, America will pay the price in many ugly ways, including less domestic tranquility, given the importance of public and K-12 libraries as unifiers and vehicles of opportunity for all.